 When a Fault Condition is reported to the operator, it shall be a Level 3 alarm and shall include the description of the fault and the list of possible diagnoses from the table in 5.21.11.6.

-Fan Coil Unit
+[EQUALS VAV FCU]Fan Coil Unit

 See “Generic Thermal Zones” (Section 5.3) for setpoints, loops, control modes, alarms, etc.